Emoji Reactions on Telegram: Unreliable Indicators of Emotional Resonance: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Our analysis reveals that emoji reactions on Telegram often reflect social signaling rather than emotional resonance.
+Our analysis reveals that emoji reactions on Telegram do not reliably act as emotional mirroring and may instead signal social support.
 While most prior work has focused on emojis embedded in text, showing that they amplify sentiment~\cite{shiha2017effects}, enhance sentiment classification~\cite{liu2021improving}, and provide valuable emotional context~\cite{lou2024emoji, khan2025sentiment}, this view has also been implicitly extended to emoji reactions, treating them as proxies for sentiment~\cite{pool2016distant}.
 Our findings challenge this assumption.
 Through ablation analysis, we show that joy is the most disruptive emotion in terms of alignment.
 Unlike other categories, joy reactions frequently appear in response to emotionally negative or neutral messages.
 This suggests that joy serves a pragmatic role, signaling approval, support, or social bonding.
 These patterns indicate that emoji reactions on Telegram may operate more as social cues than as emotional reflections.
-This urges caution against using emoji reactions as ground truth for sentiment analysis, particularly in environments like Telegram where social signaling may override emotional congruence.
-It also raises concerns for AI models that might estimate public opinion based on emoji reactions Our results may also help explain why negative or controversial content online often receives higher engagement, as reactions may reflect support for the person posting.
-These findings also complement work by~\citet{morales2025thumbs}, where authors highlighted positive emoji reactions in the context of toxic discourse as approval signal.
-Similarly, we show that this bias toward positive reactions holds across a wider range of communicative intents and emotional tones.
-This is also consistent with the nature of Telegram groups and channels, where users voluntarily join communities that may align with their views.
+This urges caution against using emoji reactions as ground truth for sentiment analysis.
+This also raises concerns for AI models that might estimate public opinion based on emoji reactions.
+Our results also help explain why negative or controversial content online often receives higher engagement, as reactions may reflect support for the person posting, complementing work by~\citet{morales2025thumbs}, where authors highlighted positive emoji reactions in the context of toxic discourse as approval signal.
+Moreover, we show that this bias toward positive reactions holds across a wider range of communicative intents and emotional tones.
 Finally, we show that stronger negative sentiment and muted positivity are linked to higher emoji reaction rates, extending the negativity bias observed in online platforms~\cite{schone2023negative,watson2024negative} to emoji-based interactions.
+As our analysis focuses on crypto-related messages, a domain where emoji reactions are dense, public, and central to community interaction, the findings describe how emoji reactions function in this specific communicative context, while also pointing to the need to examine whether the same patterns appear in other Telegram communities or online platforms.
+In conclusion, we provide insights into the social meaning of emoji reactions on Telegram, suggesting that they serve a distinct communicative purpose compared to in-text emojis.
+Recognizing this distinction is especially important for research on online engagement, misinformation, political discourse, where emoji reactions can be used as signals or indicators of emotional resonance or public sentiment.